Emotions drive your daily decisions. You may think you use logic and reasoning, but your choices are tied to emotion more than anything else.

 This interactive graph from the New York Times is an example of how content can lead to frustration and anger over economic or societal issues.

 This piece of content is simple, yet it provokes engagement as well as thought when results are revealed in comparison to what an individual perceives to be the truth.

-Using the Right Emotional Marketing Words in Content
+Using the Right Emotional Marketing Words

 The context of your copy can remain the same.

 By changing the words you use, however, you can make content appeal more to the emotions of the audience and prospective customers.